-The Company may obtain a qualifying letter of credit for solvency payments, up to 15% of the market value of solvency liabilities as determined on the valuation date, instead of cash payment into the pension fund.
-As of December 31, 2023 and 2022, we had letters of credit outstanding relating to the defined benefit plans totaling \$16.0 million and \$44.1 million, respectively.
+The Company may obtain a qualifying letter of credit for solvency payments, up to 15% of the market value of solvency liabilities as determined on the valuation date, instead of paying cash into the pension fund.
+As of December 31, 2022 and 2021, we had letters of credit outstanding relating to the defined benefit plans totaling \$44.1 million and \$46.2 million, respectively.
 The actual funding requirements over the five-year period will be dependent on subsequent annual actuarial valuations.
-These amounts are estimates, which may change with actual investment performance, changes in interest rates, any pertinent changes in Canadian government regulations, and any voluntary contributions.
+These amounts are estimates, which may change with actual investment performance, changes in interest rates, any pertinent changes in Canadian government regulations and any voluntary contributions.